 The upper is equipped with Flexion Fit technology to mold itself around the feet.
 Mushy net padding is installed along the shoe collar and base for added support.
 Moreover, the toe compartment is reinforced by P-Guard protection technology.

 Underneath the insole, there is an advanced gel-cushioning system for maximum cushioning.
-Moreover, for gender accommodation, women’s models of the shoes come with an additional cushioning layer equipped above the midsole.
+Moreover, for gender accommodation, women’s models of these hardcourt tennis shoes come with an additional cushioning layer equipped above the midsole.

 Lastly, the soling is crafted from modified rubber with a distinctive traction pattern engraved upon it for hard court grip.
 The outsole is thick and resilient and comes with a 6-month warranty to relieve your hardcourt worries.